ministryofjustice/cloud-platforms-k8s-kops/README.md

 Example cluster components/services in `cluster-components/` - intended as a starting point for experimentation and discussion, but also providing some useful functionality.

 For convenience, most cluster components are installed using `Helm`/`Tiller`, so that must be installed first.
 As Helm packages often require arguments to be provided at installation, a `values.yml` file has been provided for each component that is using Helm.

+### New cluster config

+The example cluster components and applications config contain references to cluster-specific domain names, so when creating a new cluster you should copy the contents of `cluster-components/cluster1` to `cluster-components/$YOUR_CLUSTER` and replace references to `cluster1.kops.integration.dsd.io` with `$YOUR_CLUSTER.kops.integration.dsd.io` in all YAML files before creating any of the components below.
+For helm-managed components (nginx-ingress, external-dns and kube-lego) these references are in their respective `values.yml` files; for `kuberos` and `example-apps/nginx`, these references are in `ingress.yml` in both cases.

 ### Helm